project-oak/hafnium-verification/hackathon/README.md

 * get_writable
 * **Anything other than these?**

 Also specify functions that are called by these HVCs.
-For example, [ ...
-TODO ... ] calls [ ... ].
+For example, send calls switch_to_primary.

-Because all of the HVCs rely on having some specification of the global state, an initial global state specification is given in [...
-TODO ...], though you may need amend it as you work on specifying the calls.
+Because all of the HVCs rely on having some specification of the global state, an initial global state specification is given in src/global_state.v, though you may need amend it as you work on specifying the calls.

-An example send specification is given in [...
-TODO ...].
+Example specifications of send and recv are given in src/{send,recv}.v

 For convenience, pieces of the C code have been placed in [...
 TODO ...].
 But the original Hafnium C implementation is available at: